CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/coordination_polyhedra.rst

 :ref:`visual element <visual_elements.surface_mesh>` named :guilabel:`Polyhedra`, which appears in the :ref:`pipeline editor <usage.modification_pipeline.pipeline_listbox>`
 after the modifier has created the coordination polyhedra.

+Properties of the input particles become available as local properties of the generated polyhedral mesh.
+Each polyhedron forms a separate *region* of the mesh and is associated with the properties of the central particle.
-Properties of the input particles forming the vertices of the generated polyhedron mesh become available as local properties of the mesh vertices.
-Thus, you have the option to visualize a scalar particle property on the polyhedra surfaces by making use of the color mapping function of the :ref:`surface mesh <visual_elements.surface_mesh>` visual element.
+Furthermore, each vertex of the polyhedral mesh is associated with the properties of the neighbor particle is was created from.
+This gives you the possibility to visualize these particle properties on the polyhedra surfaces by making use of the color mapping function of the :ref:`surface mesh <visual_elements.surface_mesh>` visual element.

 .. seealso::